← Back to Plugins

 In this guide I'll show you how to install the library, so you can start using it right away.

-For these installation instructions to work, you'll need to have the Filament Admin package installed and configured.
+For these installation instructions to work, you'll need to have the Filament Panels package installed and configured.

-To install the package you should add the package to your composer.json file in the repositories key:
+To install the package you should add the following lines to your composer.json file in the repositories key in order to allow access to the private package:

 {